Family Food on the Table

 Notes

-Crab: You’ll want to buy a 6 oz. can of flaked crabmeat for this recipe.
-Look for backfin or special crabmeat, which have lots of good flavor but are also a good consistency for mixing into this appetizer.
+Crab: You'll want to buy a 6 oz. can of flaked crabmeat for this recipe.
+Look for backfin or special crabmeat.
+Be sure to pick over your crabmeat and remove any little bits of shell.

 Pimientos: A 2 oz. jar is the smallest I can find for canned pimientos at the store.
-I ended up using all of it (instead of just 1 oz. as my aunt’s recipe calls for) and it worked great.
+I use the whole thing and it works great.

 Leftovers: Leftovers can be kept for 1-2 days, covered, in the refrigerator.
 Reheat in a toaster oven or regular oven until hot.